 And you can get to downtown Vancouver in less than an hour, including the ferry.
 So it’s like this really amazing, beautiful place that we could get to in order to shoot.
 And I knew that doing my first feature, I needed it to be somewhere with a supportive community.

 It needed to be somewhere where we could get local people doing the food and everyone being excited and working with the municipality.
-The person that did the permits for us is my mom’s neighbor.
+The person who did the permits for us is my mom’s neighbor.
 And they would go walk over to my mom and just be like, oh, I can’t get a hold of Laura, but here’s her permit.

 Rebecca Elliott:

 It wasn’t an endless email thread or something.
-It was actually talking to a human in-person.
+It was actually talking to a human in person.

 Laura Adkin: